RetroAchievements/docs/docs/guidelines/content/subset_design.md

 Another risk is to lack research and understanding of the difficulty of the challenges.
 Thoroughly test the achievements with Hardcore in mind, and consider reaching out to experts of the game for feedback.
 Again, the goal is to avoid hodgepodge of arbitrary challenges that are simply not well balanced enough to be in a base set.
 Rebalancing the challenges so they are fit for the base set is often best.

+While older subsets like these were simply called "Bonus", new ones should instead use a more explicit name to avoid any confusion with the Bonus subset technical type.
+A thematic name is often best.

 Examples: [Contra - Bonus](https://retroachievements.org/game/1447?set=3123),  [Guitar Hero II - Expert Full Combo](https://retroachievements.org/game/9049?set=9014), [Metroid Prime 3: Corruption - Extra Corruption](https://retroachievements.org/game/34689?set=38075)

 ## Subset Patches